 Bake it low and slow at 325℉ for 1 hour.

-And starting right here is when the instructions get a bit less ‘one size fits all’.
+Starting right here is when the instructions get a bit less ‘one size fits all’.

-It depends on the size of the ham, how well your oven heats up (not all oven heat to the right temperature evenly), whether ham is bone in or not, how big is the bone in the ham, the shape of the ham, how cold was the ham when you brought it into the oven…I could go on and on.
+It depends on the size of the ham, how well your oven heats up (not all ovens heat to the right temperature evenly), whether ham is bone in or not, how big is the bone in the ham, the shape of the ham, how cold was the ham when you brought it into the oven…I could go on and on.

 Lots of variables!
 To give a one size fits all instruction for any baked ham (or large baked piece of meat) is somewhat impossible.
 And the results will be all over the place.